October 19, 2024

 Traction

 Lowa stocked the Innox Pro GTX Mid with premium Vibram outsoles.
 This Vibram rubber is soft enough to gain traction on rock while featuring triangular lugs that dig into soft and loose surfaces.
-That's a high performance mix.
+That's a high performance mix for multi-surface trails that's passable on tougher terrain.
 I've had no surprise slips or falls in my pair in spite of testing them in crappy late winter/early spring trail conditions.
 They've worked for me while scrambling up a rocky mountain side, bush-whacking my way up a gnarly bluff, rock-hopping across a talus field, and hiking sketchy sidehill trails that were soft and muddy due to thawing, rain, and snow melt.
 Traction-wise, the Innox Pro should provide dependable footing in most hiking conditions.

 Value